 During pre-production, the different camera shots required for each scene are often identified by the filmmakers using shot list templates, shot list software, or storyboard creator software.

 There is no "right" camera shot size for any particular moment, but there are camera shots that work better than others to create a mood, feeling, and tone.
-Camera shot size can provide context for the viewer about character motivation, the theme of the film, or show off the setting.
+Camera shot size can provide context for the viewer about character motivation, theme, or setting

 Every Camera Shot Size • Shot Listed in StudioBinder